SmithWillSuffice/ohanga-pai/content/empirical/1_ohangapai_projects.md

 #### What about DSGE?

-Note that we have absolutely no interest in neoclassical and New Keynesian DSGE models (dynamic general stochastic equilibrium) --- because those are garbage.
+Note that we have absolutely no interest in neoclassical and New Keynesian [DSGE models](https://arxiv.org/pdf/2210.16224) (dynamic general stochastic equilibrium) --- because those are garbage.
 GIGO applies.
-You cannot realistically model a complex dynamical systems like a whole economy using assumptions of equilibrium, or pretending equilibrium attains and just gets perturbed by some stochastic processes.
+You cannot realistically model a complex dynamical system like a whole economy using assumptions of equilibrium, or pretending equilibrium attains and just gets perturbed by some stochastic processes.
 Such thinking is retarded, and unnecessary.

 Historically the reasons mathematical economics made assumptions of equilibrium supply and demand was because no one had the computer power to model non-equilibrium dynamics.
 In the 1970's that all changed, and while physicists learned to use non-linear dynamical system models, the classical economists did not, for the most part, hence the continued futile and vain work on the utterly bogus DSGE models.

-As evidence, which our [philosophy pages](/questions/) might discuss, the DSGE models have no way to predict debt-deflation crashes, like the 2008 GFC.
+As evidence, which our [philosophy pages](/questions/) might discuss, the [DSGE models](https://arxiv.org/pdf/2210.16224) have no way to predict debt-deflation crashes, like the 2008 GFC, or the Great Depression crash of 1929.
 Proper time evolution dynamical models by contrast can predict financial crashes, or anticipate their onset.
 Any decent macroeconomic model must be capable of predicting such financial crashes, this is why DSGE has to be completely rejected, it is a failed paradigm, and we know why it fails.
 So why do mainstream economists and central bankers still use them?
 (This is a bit of a mystery, because they're not stupid people, the answer for resolving this mystery is sociological and ideological.)